Perspective | Here’s what it was like to fly beneath the northern lights

-I’d been plotting my socially-distant trip to chase the northern lights for about three months.
+I’d been plotting my socially distanced trip to chase the northern lights for about three months.
 I scored a great deal on Alaska Airlines in December and booked my tickets to Fairbanks, Alaska.
 I planned an excursion around the time of the March equinox.
 The northern lights tend to be especially active around the spring and fall equinoxes thanks to something known as the Russell-McPherron Effect.

 I booked a cheap hotel, worked with the ever-patient folks at Alaska Airlines to get myself on what I deemed the most favored flight to Fairbanks, secured a north-facing window seat and began charging my cameras.
 Two weeks before the trip, my friend Allen, a consultant and musician, decided to make the journey with me.